gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 At first glance a `virtualenv` is this thing that puts my terminal in a different state, and if I don't activate it nothing works.
-And I have to keep activating it every time I open a terminal?
+And I have to keep activating it everytime I open a terminal?

 {% asset_img venv-activate.gif %}